tomphill/tailwind-course-starter/README.md

 ## Notes on Tailwind

+Recommended that you include the Pretty and Tailwind CSS IntelliSense extensions.
+If you have the IntelliSense that it will allow you to hover on the Tailwind classes to see the output.

 ### Build

 See the package.json `"tw:build": "npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch"`, is where we enter and build our tailwind css for out of the box.